chassi-dev/forge-graphql-camel-quickstart-archetype/README.md

-# Forge Camel-Only Quickstart Archetype
+# Forge Spring Boot - Camel Quickstart Archetype
-Used to rapidly create a maven based project that solely relies on Apache Camel.
-This archetype is opinionated such that it behaves solely as a producer and a consumer.
+Used to rapidly create a maven based project that relies on Spring Boot and Apache Camel.

 ## What it comes with
-This archetype provides a simple example of Apache Camel in action.
-The default behavior is to provide a producing endpoint and a consuming endpoint example.
-Once installed, you can simply run `mvn camel:run` to see it working.

-If you so choose, and have activemq integrated with fabric8, you can change the constructor argument for `ExampleRouteBuilder` in `App.java` to `true`, and this will run the application using the `camel-amq` endpoint adapter.
-Once deployed, the application will talk to itself using the 3rd party queue in the same manner as if it was running locally.

 ## Installing